MichaelCurrin/docsify-js-tutorial/docs/README.md

 > Creates new docs

-Setup an initial _README.md_ (duplicated from project root), _index.html_ and _.nojekyll_ in your a target directory.
+Set up an initial _README.md_ (duplicated from project root), _index.html_ and _.nojekyll_ in your a target directory.
 If you don't want the CLI to do it for you, you can create the files by hand or use this project's _quickstart_ directory to get you going.

 e.g.